 Andreas Batke joined STRABAG AG, Germany, as a land surveyor in 1991.
 He has been a member of the works council since May 1998.
 Batke currently serves as chairman of the group works council and vice chairman of the works council of STRABAG SE.
-Until 29 December 2017, he was a member of the Supervisory Board of STRABAG AG, Germany.
+Since 30 April 2018, he has been a member of the Supervisory Board of STRABAG AG, Germany.